Shakib Al Hasan: National Cricket League (NCL)

-English County Cricket(ECC)
+English County Cricket (ECC)

 County Championship

-Having signed a contract in November 2009, Shakib joined up with Worcestershire, playing the second division of the County Championship, in July 2010.
+Having signed a contract in November 2009, Shakib joined up with Worcestershire, playing in the second division of the County Championship, in July 2010.
 He was the first Bangladeshi to represent a county side.
 Shakib was forced to delay by the BCB for the beginning of his spell as Worcestershire's overseas player.
 While playing for Worcestershire, he took his best first-class bowling figures of 7/32 against Middlesex.
-In eight first-class matches he scored 358 runs at 25.57 (with one score over 50) and took 35 wickets at 22.37, as Worcestershire secured promotion to the first division at the end of the season.
+In eight first-class matches, he scored 358 runs at 25.57 (with one score over 50) and took 35 wickets at 22.37, as Worcestershire secured promotion to the first division at the end of the season.

 After the 2011 IPL, Shakib returned to Worcestershire for seven weeks.
 He played a single County Championship match as his time with the team coincided with the 2011 Friends Life t20, but in that match, he took seven wickets and passed 3,000 runs in first-class cricket.

+Shakib signed an one-match deal with Surrey for their vital County Championship fixture against Somerset at Taunton.
+In 1st innings of Somerset, Shakib claimed took 4 wickets of 97 runs.

 Shakib played five List-A matches for Worcestershire, scoring 187 at an average of 37.40 (including two half-centuries) and taking 9 wickets at 17.77.

-Friends Life t20
+FriendsLife t20

 Worcestershire finished fifth out of nine teams in their group for the T20 competition, failing to qualify for the quarter-finals.
-From 12 matches Shakib took 19 wickets, finishing as the club's leading wicket-taker, equal with seam bowler Gareth Andrew.
+From 12 matches, Shakib took 19 wickets, finishing as the club's leading wicket-taker, equal with seam bowler Gareth Andrew.
 He also scored 110 runs at an average of 9.16.

-Shakib signed for Leicestershire as their second overseas club, joining Australian Joe Burns for their Twenty 20 campaign.
-Shakib played in 10 matches scoring 146 runs at an average of 18.25 with a top score of 43* in the 7 wicket win over Nottinghamshire Outlaws at Trent Bridge.
-He also got 9 wickets at an average of 27.00 with an economy of 6.50 and a best bowling figure of 2/7 in the 10 wicket win over Yorkshire.
+Shakib signed for Leicestershire as their second overseas player for 2013 Friends Life t20 campaign.
+Shakib played in 10 matches scoring 146 runs at an average of 18.25 with a top score of 43* in the 7-wicket win over Nottinghamshire Outlaws at Trent Bridge.
+He also got 9 wickets at an average of 27.00 with an economy of 6.50 and a best bowling figure of 2/7 in the 10-wicket win over Yorkshire.